-AP Environmental Science
+AP Environmental Science (not offered 2019-2020)

 The goal of the AP Environmental Science course is to provide students with the scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world, to identify and analyze environmental problems both natural and human-made, to evaluate the relative risks associated with these problems, and to examine alternative solutions for resolving and/or preventing them.
 Topics in the course include but are not limited to: Earth Systems and Resources, The Living World, Population, Land and Water Use, Energy Resources and Consumption, Pollution and Global Change.
 Students will participate in labs, case studies, and field investigations.
 This is a college preparatory course, therefore students will be held to high standards of discipline and practical application.
 Towards the end of the school year in May students will complete the Environmental Science Advanced Placement Exam, in hopes of a suitable high score for their prospective colleges (acceptable scores vary per college).
 With completion of a score acceptable by the succeeding university, students will receive college credit for the course.

-Holistic Health Science
+Holistic Health Science (not offered 2019-2020)

 Holistic Health Science is an all encompassing lab based health course.
 This ancient approach to health considers the whole person and how he or she interacts with his or her environment.
 It emphasizes the connection of mind, body, and human spirit.
 Students learn that their daily choices and practices affect their overall health.
 This course will cover ten health topics, a new unit per each month in school.
 Physical, Nutritional, Social, Emotional, Academic, and Artistic health are the six dimensions that make up our total wellness.
 Those six topics will be a separate unit; the additional four units are Sleep, Body Systems, Diseases/Allergies, and Drugs/Medications.
 Students will learn how to take control of all aspects of their health.